MatiasOS/writings/xoor/this.md

 }
 ```

-To finish, I found this rules to understand better  what `this` is referencing:
+To finish, this rules to understand better to where `this` is referencing:

 1. Look to where the function was invoked.
 2. Is there an object to the left of the dot?
 If so, that’s what the “this” keyword is referencing to.
 If not, continue to #3.